 Note that the list of letters in the chart above is NOT indicative of all the sounds that go with them.
 As said earlier, most guides just teach you things like the alphabet and make you miss out on the nuances of sounds which really give you better pronunciation.
 This traditional approach is a “learn by eye” approach.
 At The Mimic Method, we like to use a “learn by ear” approach to language learning.

-But to make things easier for you, for the rest of this guide we’re going to be talking about the alphabet as well as the sounds behind the patterns in the alphabet starting with the most important group – vowel sounds.
+But to make things easier for you, for the rest of this guide we’re going to be talking about French alphabet pronunciation as well as the sounds behind the patterns in the alphabet starting with the most important group – vowel sounds.